-Walter Ishizuka: French-Japanese Fusion Chef based in the UK
+Walter Ishizuka: French-Japanese Fusion Chef in the trendiest spot of Paris

 - French-Japanese chef